But the skeptics say....

 "God?
 How preposterous!" as the scientists would say.
 "Are we going back to the long defunct creationist theory?"

 Not necessarily.
 We just have to understand that God may need to be defined in a more scientific sense.
 God could be DNA, or an intelligent and technologically-advanced ET going around seeding planets with new life.
-Or could God be light?
+Or could God be light and hence the events are already conspired to naturally direct themselves under the right conditions to the formation of life?

-For example, in another SUNRISE book (to be published in 2014) titled Albert Einstein's Unified Field TheoryA New Interpretation, we notice a link between light and God.
+For example, in our SUNRISE book titled Albert Einstein's Unified Field TheoryA New Interpretation, there is a link between light and God.
 Let's assume for now that God is really light, or radiation, in science.
 What then?
-Well, for a start, we know that light has the ability to guide matter along certain paths in space as occurs with quantum particles passing through the double slit of the modified Thomas Young's experiment and we quickly see how matter can be manipulated by radiation.
+Well, for a start, we know that light has the ability to guide matter along certain paths in space as occurs with quantum particles passing through the double slit of the modified Thomas Young's experiment.
+Since radiation can penetrate the slits as well and form constructive and destructive interference patterns on a screen in front of the slits, there is no reason why light cannot manipulate matter to follow specific paths created by the radiation.
 Funny how we hear religious people say God helps to guide matter and life to create everything of what we see in the universe.
 We also know that light exists everywhere and makes up the very molecules and atoms of ordinary matter.
+Yet it also has the ability to guide matter along certain paths.
 How odd?
-Religious people often say God is everywhere and God is within you.
-Furthermore, it is claimed God promotes life in all its complexity.
+Religious people often say that God promotes life in all its complexity.
 In science, we know, in the case of the molecules, how they can become electrically charged after, say, a chemical bond is broken through the application of heat or an electrical spark.
-In the presence of other similar molecules, radiation will eventually push them together in what scientists call electrical attraction to form larger and more complex molecules.
+In the presence of other similar molecules, radiation will eventually push these electrically-charged molecules (called free radicals) together according to the Unified Field Theory in what scientists call electrical attraction to form larger and more complex molecules.
 Evidence for this electromagnetic interaction between molecules leading to greater complexity can be seen in the Stanley Miller's experiment.
 Add some clays containing zinc or nickel and the electromagnetic world of the molecules see themselves get attracted to this surface where they form highly complex structures.

-So it doesn't mean that God can't create life.
-Scientists should define God in a scientific sense and everything will start to make sense again once we know the way light interacts with matter.
+So it doesn't mean that God can't create life (or say that God does not exist).
+Scientists should define God in a more scientific sense and everything will make sense again once we know the way light interacts with matter.

 But even so, despite the increasing complexity of the molecules, scientists have not yet seen the creation of life before their very eyes.
 Why?